 - Spores are made within the root cortex or on the hyphae.
-These large (20-1000+ μm) asexual spores have a long shelf life and are resilient to high & low temperatures, moisture, drying out ect. due to it’s hard exterior shell.
+These large (20–1000+ μm) asexual spores have a long shelf life and are resilient to high and low temperatures, moisture, drying out, etc., due to their hard exterior shell.
 Spores can be dormant for years without a host plant, although viability may be reduced in time.

 - Hyphae are the microscopic, threadlike filaments that make up the mycelium of the fungi.
-Hyphae colonize a plant quicker than spores, however they are more sensitive to factors like light, aggregation, moisture and temperature.
-Unlike spores hyphae need plant roots to live, which makes their shelf life much shorter than spores.
+Hyphae colonize a plant quicker than spores.
+However, they are more sensitive to factors like light, aggregation, moisture, and temperature.
+Unlike spores, hyphae need plant roots to live, making their shelf life much shorter than spores.

-- Colonized root pieces can contain hyphae and spores, as well as vescicles (storage structures).
-Colonized root pieces are at their highest infectibility freshly harvested, but will retain some viability over time due to the spores and vesicles contained in them.
+- Colonized root pieces can contain hyphae and spores, as well as vesicles (storage structures).
+Colonized root pieces are at their highest infectibility freshly harvested but will retain some viability over time due to the spores and vesicles contained in them.